-The pilot pressure management project will continue, and once completed will be reviewed with a view to establish the effectiveness of reduction in water consumption.
+The pilot pressure management project is currently being reviewed with a view to establish the effectiveness of reduction in water consumption.
 Based on the outcome, a decision will be made whether to introduce the pressure management to other zones in Wellington City.